• Skip to primary navigation

 Given the name, you'll need tapioca pearls for your boba ice cream recipe.
 Feel free to use a premade bubble tea mix, but you can also make your own.

-Using store-bought tapioca pearls is definitely easier, but you won't be able to control the texture or sweetness.
+Using store-bought tapioca pearls is easier, but you won't be able to control the texture or sweetness.
 In addition, they become very hard when frozen.
 We recommend you make homemade tapioca balls that will be a bit chewier.

 Corn flour